- Higher Diploma (Level 8 NFQ)

 Link to Course Fee

-Applicants for the H Dip Psych programme must be graduates with an honours degree, or final year students on an honours degree programme in any area.
+Applicants for the Higher Diploma in Psychology programme must be graduates with an honours degree, or final year students on an honours degree programme in any discipline.
 Offers to applicants who are not graduates will be contingent on degree results.
 The programme welcomes applications from mature students.

-The selection process for the H Dip Psych will take account of:
+The selection process for the Higher Diploma in Psychology will take account of:

 (1) undergraduate record and, where relevant, postgraduate record;